drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/4_drash_approved_services/cors.md

 This service checks a variety of headers on the request to see if they match what the default config or passed in config allows.

-Be sure to inspect the specifications of Cors to understand how this service would act for you.
+Be sure to inspect the specifications of CORS to understand how this service would act for you.